Strategy Driven Design for Web Success

 What is a Customer Journey Map

 The first step towards a strategy driven website solution is to create a customer journey map.
 A customer journey map is a visual representation of a customer’s relationship with a company from initial touchpoints, through to final results (also known as a buyer journey or user journey).
 And while on the surface this may seem simple and straight forward, all these touchpoint can create increasingly complex customer journey’s.
-The method of mapping your customer journey involves empathising with your customer whilst analysing your business processes.
-The customer journey should cover the entire buying experience from pre-purchase to post purchase and cover the customer’s awareness of an existing pain point to becoming a product or service user.

 Its also a good process to follow to help your business gain insight into your customer and the pain points they may encounter with your buying process and in turn will allow you to better optimise and personalise their experience.